Huybrecht Beuckeleer

-Huybrecht Beuckeleer, Huybrecht Beuckelaer or the Monogrammist HB (Antwerp, 1535/40 – possibly in England, after 1605 and before 1625) was a Flemish painter who is mainly known for his genre paintings, still lifes and portraits.
-He was trained in Antwerp and also worked in Italy, France and England.
-In England he was court painter to Robert Dudley, 1st Earl of Leicester.
+Huybrecht Beuckeleer or Huybrecht Beuckelaer (1535/40 – 1605/1625) also known as the Monogrammist HB was a Flemish painter of the Northern Renaissance known primarily for his genre paintings, still lifes, and portraits.

-In 1997 the artist was identified with the artist known by the notname 'Monogrammist HB' and as a result more works have been attributed to him.
-Although the artist only left a small body of work, he played a role in the development of genre and still life painting in Northern Europe.
+Beuckeleer was trained in Antwerp and also worked in Italy, France, and England.
+In England he served as court painter to Robert Dudley, 1st Earl of Leicester.
+In 1997, Beuckeleer was identified as the anonymous artist known only by the notname "Monogrammist HB" and as a result more works have been attributed to him.
+Although the artist only left a small body of work and little is known of him, Beuckeleer nevertheless played a role in the overall development of genre and still life painting in Northern Europe.

 Life

-Details about the life of the artist are scarce.
-Huybrecht Beuckeleer was born in Antwerp in a family of painters.
-His father Mattheus Beuckelaer was registered as a master in the Antwerp Guild of Saint Luke in 1535.
-Huybrecht is believed to have been the brother of Joachim Beuckelaer who was a prominent painter of kitchen and market scenes.
-His father's sister Kathelijne was married to Pieter Aertsen, a Dutch painter active in Antwerp who was best known for his market and kitchen scenes.
+Biographical details concerning the artist remain scarce.
+It is known that Huybrecht Beuckeleer was born to a family of painters between the years 1535 and 1540 in Antwerp, in what was at that time the Habsburg Netherlands.
+His father, Mattheus Beuckelaer, was registered as a master in the Antwerp Guild of Saint Luke in 1535.
+Huybrecht is believed to have been the brother of Joachim Beuckelaer, a prominent genre painter specifically of kitchen and market scenes.
+His father's sister, Kathelijne, was married to Pieter Aertsen, a Dutch painter active in Antwerp who was likewise known for his market and kitchen scenes.

-Huybrecht Beuckeleer likely studied initially with his father.
-He is presumed to have trained also in the workshop of his uncle Pieter Aertsen.
+Initially, Huybrecht Beuckeleer most likely studied under his father.
+He is presumed also to have trained in the workshop of his uncle Pieter Aertsen.
 By the early 1560s, Aertsen had left for Amsterdam.
 Huybrecht 's brother Joachim operated at that time a successful workshop in which he produced kitchen and market scenes.
-There is uncertainty about the role of Huybrecht in his brother's workshop.
-However it is clear that the brothers' early works were heavily influenced by Aertsen in style as well as subject matter.
-It is known that the artist collaborated with Antonis Mor for day wages just like his brother.
+While there is uncertainty about the role of Huybrecht in his brother's workshop, it is clear that the early works of both brothers were heavily influenced by Aertsen in style as well as subject matter.
+It is known that both Huybrecht and his brother collaborated with Antonis Mor for day wages.